Why does my dog have ear problems?

 - To prevent any further shaking or damage, bandage the ear flat against the head immediately

-- Take the dog to the vet within 24 hours.
+- Take your dog to the vet within 24 hours